French Bulldog Dachshund Mix: France and Germany United

 Frenchie Weiners as Family Members

-They can be wonderful pets if you raise your Dachshund French Bulldog puppy correctly.
+They can be wonderful pets if you correctly raise your Dachshund French Bulldog puppy.
 Being companion dogs by nature, they like to fit into the pack because they feel safer in the group.
-It’s crucial for you to take the role of the leader because you don’t want your pup to become too independent.
+You must take the role of the leader because you don’t want your pup to become too independent.

-These hybrids adapt well to smaller spaces and will be perfectly happy in an apartment without the yard.
-They like to cuddle and nest with their humans and may be persistent in the desire to sleep in your bed.
+These hybrids adapt well to smaller spaces and will be perfectly happy in an apartment without a yard.
+They like to cuddle and nest with their humans and may be persistent in wanting to sleep in your bed.

 With the Badger Dog hunting background, some pups may develop chasing tendencies.
-You may want to reconsider opting for a French Bull Weiner if your kids are small because the pooch may chase them around all the time.
+You may want to reconsider opting for a French Bull Weiner if your kids are small because the pooch may always chase them around.

 Another issue might occur if you are away from home too often.
-The separation anxiety is not uncommon, so your pup can become destructive and depressed.
-You can overcome this trait by practicing separation and compensating with lots of quality time when you are together.
+Separation anxiety is not uncommon, so your pup can become destructive and depressed.
+You can overcome this trait by practicing separation and compensating with lots of quality time together.

 French Taste With German Appetite